Colleges by Location

 Student Population Diversity

 This school had 36 Asian students and 77 Afro-American students in 2025.
-240 students at this school identified as Hispanic/Latino and 41 as multirace.
-The school also had 1 student who declared as Native Hawaiian or other Pacific Islander, and 4 American Indian or Alaska Native students.
+240 undergraduate students at this school declared as Hispanic/Latino and 41 as multirace.
+The school also had 1 student who identified as Native Hawaiian or other Pacific Islander, and 4 American Indian or Alaska Native students.
 There were also 58 students whose ethnicity is unknown.

 Financial Aid

-Financial help for students comes in different forms: grants, loans, scholarships, or work-study programs.
-Check out some recent data to get the information about need-based and non-need-based monetary aid at State University of New York Maritime College.
+There are different types of financial help: grants, loans, scholarships, and work-study programs.
+Check out some recent data to get informed about need-based and non-need-based aid at State University of New York Maritime College.

 Need-based

-There were 443 students who received need-based financial aid of any kind.
-The overall number of students (including freshmen) who were determined to have financial need was found to be 764.
-The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $1,743,149, and state $1,634,940.
+443 students were granted some form of need-based financial aid.
+The total number of students (including freshmen) who were determined to have financial need came to be 764.
+The amount of federal need-based scholarships/grants awarded to the students at this institution came to $1,743,149, and state $1,634,940.
 The students of State University of New York Maritime College received the -institutional need-based aid in the amount of $1,164,878, and external in the amount of $662,491.

 $2,971